 Candy sales skyrocket during the Halloween season per 12 years of data collected by 1 Candystore, Skittles, Reese’s Cups, M&M’s, Snickers, and Starburst are the most popular Halloween candy choices across the US.
 Hershey’s is most popular in Pennsylvania and Alabama while Sour Patch Kids ranks highest in Maine.
 Candy Corn is the choice of candy in Idaho, Nevada, New Mexico, North Dakota, and Iowa.
-Hot Tamales is famous in Arizona, Indiana, New York, and Virginia while Texans favor Reese’s and Californians favor Skittles.
+Hot Tamales is famous in Arizona, Indiana, New York, and Virginia while Texans favour Reese’s and Californians favour Skittles.

 #5 Consumer Spending Trend

 According to 2 NRF’s Annual 2019 Halloween Spending Survey, conducted by Prosper Insights & Analytics, about 68% of Americans plan to celebrate Halloween in 2019, which is a 1.2% dip compared to the previous year.
 However, with about 172 million celebrating, the revenue impact is massive.
 Per market data, consumer spending reaches $ billions with the peak during October (65% of shopping), followed by September (30%), and before September (5%).